How to Exfoliate Your Legs — Plus, Our Favorite Body ExfoliatorsMay 18, 2023

-If you want soft, smooth legs, shaving isn’t enough — you’ll also want to incorporate exfoliation into your hair-removal routine.
-Exfoliation removes the topmost layer of dead skin cells, either mechanically (with exfoliating tools or scrubs) or chemically (with an exfoliating acid), and results in skin that looks and feels softer.
+If you want soft, smooth legs, you’ll want to incorporate exfoliation into your body-care routine.
+Exfoliation removes the topmost layer of dead skin cells, either mechanically (with exfoliating tools or scrubs) or chemically (with an exfoliating acid).
+The goal is to make your skin look and feel softer.
 Ahead, we’re sharing expert tips for how to exfoliate your legs for best results, plus some of our favorite products for exfoliating your legs.

 Chemical vs. Physical Exfoliation